Feedback

 In addition, there will be a discussion on the requirements for data providers and the opportunities to contribute to the development of the project.

-Speakers: Sally Turnbull, Associate Consultant & Dr Rhiannon Birch, Managing Consultant, both of SUMS Consulting
+Speakers: Sally Turnbull, Associate Consultant, and Dr Rhiannon Birch, Managing Consultant, both of SUMS Consulting

 Session Synopsis: At risk of stating the obvious, Strategic Planners have a key role to play as institutions refocus their attention from short term cost cutting to longer term diversification.
 Many institutions have implemented significant cuts and in the aftermath are turning their attention to how best to grow income while adjusting to the new resource base, thinking about TNE, CPD, online, shared services and other opportunities.
 And that requires a combination of effective horizon scanning and scenario planning.
 But where to start?
 This practical, interactive session will explore the good practice we have seen working with institutions across the sector and give you top tips for how you could approach horizon scanning and scenario planning at your institution so you're ready to respond when the Executive asks.

-Speakers: Charlotte Cooper, Head of Planning, Trinity Laban Conservatoire of Music and Dance, Helen Lysaght, Planning and Insight Manager, Arts University Bournemouth & Alana Luckraft, Head of Strategic Planning & Executive Office, The London School of Hygiene & Tropical Medicine
+Speakers: Charlotte Cooper, Head of Planning, Trinity Laban Conservatoire of Music and Dance, Alana Luckraft, Head of Strategic Planning & Executive Office, The London School of Hygiene & Tropical Medicine, and Helen Lysaght, Planning and Insights Manager, Arts University Bournemouth

 Session Synopsis: With the sector under pressure, are there lessons to be learnt from small and / or specialist institutions?